lino-framework/lino/docs/about/index.rst

 waiting to be done.

 Lino is designed to have many possible user interfaces.
-But since Lino is young, your choice is currently limited to the :term:`ExtJS` UI.
-This means that Lino applications currently always have the look of a web-based Rich Internet Application that runs inside a browser.
+But your choice is currently limited to the :term:`ExtJS` UI.

-Although we are satisfied with ExtJS, we also started working on a first alternative user interface which  will be using the :doc:`Qooxdoo library </topics/qooxdoo>`.
+This means that Lino applications currently always use this interface, because ExtJS is so cool and Lino so young.

-And we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...).
+We started working on a first alternative user interface that uses the :doc:`Qooxdoo library </topics/qooxdoo>`, and we can imagine to write other interfaces in the future (simple HTML, curses, Qt, ...), but for the moment there are more urgent things to do.

 History